fersho101/ocp17sg/src/org/fersho/review_ch03/Questions.md

 e.
 The body of a do/while loop is guaranteed to be executed at least once.
 f.
 An if statement can have multiple corresponding else statement.
 A06: c, d, e.

+Q18.
+Which statement about pattern matching and flow scoping are correct?
+a.
+Pattern matching whit an if statement is implemented using the instance operator.
+b.
+Pattern matching whit an if statement is implemented using the instanceon operator.
+c.
+Pattern matching whit an if statement is implemented using the instanceof operator.
+d.
+The pattern variable cannot be accessed afternthe if statement in which it is declared.
+e.
+Flow scoping means a pattern is only accesible  if the compiler can discern its type.
+f.
+Pattern matching can be used to declare a variable with an else statement.
+A18: c, e.